hanannazri/Predictive-Customer-Churn-Modelling-with-Price-Sensitivity-Insights-/README.md

 3. Visualizing trends (e.g., seasonal price changes, differences between months) to find patterns related to churn.
 4. Laying groundwork for feature engineering and model building for churn prediction.

+### *Feature Engineering*
-*Feature Engineering* folder contains a Jupyter Notebook focused on feature engineering for a customer churn and price sensitivity project.
+This file contains a Jupyter Notebook focused on feature engineering for a customer churn and price sensitivity project.

 What it does: